CODE

 SELECT scn, database_incarnation#, guarantee_flashback_database, storage_size, time, name

-FROM gv;
+FROM gv$restore_point;

 Drop Restore Point